MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Job templates

-A set of jobs can be defined in one file and used multiple places in other files.
+You can define a set of jobs in one file and use them multiple times in other files.

 # [Schema](#tab/schema)